 \emph{Stochastic} versions of the primitive equations have been studied by several authors.
 Global well-posedness for pathwise strong solutions has been established for multiplicative white noise in time by A.~Debussche, N.~Glatt-Holtz and R.~Temam in \cite{DEBUSSCHE20111123} and the same authors with M.~Ziane in \cite{Debussche_2012}.
-There, the authors used a Galerkin approach to first show the existence of martingale solutions, and then strong existence is deduced via pathwise uniqueness and a Yamada-Watanabe type result.
-The global existences of solutions is then shown by energy estimates where the noise is seen as a perturbation of the linear system.
+There, the authors used a Galerkin approach to first show the existence of martingale solutions, and then strong existence is deduced via pathwise uniqueness and a Yamada-Watanabe-type result.
+The global existence of solutions is then shown by energy estimates where the noise is seen as a perturbation of the linear system.
 The drawback of this approach is that it needs some smoothness for the noise which for instance excludes the case of gradient or transport noises.
-Z.~Brze\'{z}niak and J.~Slav\'{i}k in \cite{BS21} employed a similar approach to show local and global existence existence for the primitive equations with small transport noise.
+Z.~Brze\'{z}niak and J.~Slav\'{i}k in \cite{BS21} employed a similar approach to show local and global well-posedness of the primitive equations with small transport noise.
 The stochastic perturbation of the primitive equations considered in \cite{BS21} is such that it does not act directly on the pressure when turning to the question of global existence.
-This allows the authors of \cite{BS21} to overcome some of the difficulties arose in \cite{DEBUSSCHE20111123,Debussche_2012}.
-In \cite{Primitive1}, by combining energy estimates and the functional analytic setting of \cite{AV19_QSEE_1,AV19_QSEE_2} we were able to overcome such drawbacks in presence of gradient noise and transport type noises.
+This allows the authors of \cite{BS21} to overcome some of the difficulties that arose in \cite{DEBUSSCHE20111123,Debussche_2012}.
+In \cite{Primitive1}, by combining energy estimates and the functional analytic setting of \cite{AV19_QSEE_1,AV19_QSEE_2} we were able to overcome such drawbacks in the presence of gradient and transport-type noises.